Kobe Bryant, daughter killed in copter crash, 7 others dead - WHIZ News

 Along with his work boosting women’s sports, Bryant opened a production company and entered the entertainment field in retirement.
 He won an Academy Award in 2018 for his contributions to “Dear Basketball,” an animated short about his relationship to the game.
 He also produced content for ESPN.

-In 2003, Bryant was charged with attacking a 19-year-old employee at a Colorado resort.
-He said the two had consensual sex, and prosecutors later dropped the felony sexual assault charge against Bryant at the request of the accuser.
-The woman later filed a civil suit against Bryant that was settled out of court.

-Associated Press staffers Christopher Weber in Los Angeles, David Koenig in Dallas, Mark J. Terrill and John Antczak in Calabasas and Michael Rubinkam in northeastern Pennsylvania contributed to this story.
+Associated Press staffers Christopher Weber in Los Angeles, David Koenig in Dallas, Mark J. Terrill and John Antczak in Calabasas, AP Basketball Writer Tim Reynolds in Miami, and Michael Rubinkam in northeastern Pennsylvania contributed to this report.